Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Machine Learning and Artificial Intelligence

-While closely related, AI and machine learning are different overall but go hand in hand in the development and utilization of these advanced technologies.
+While closely related, AI and machine learning are different overall, but they go hand in hand in the development and utilization of these advanced technologies.

 • Artificial Intelligence—Defined as the development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
-Artificial intelligence is a form of computer science that leads a computer system to mimic human intelligence.
-Artificial intelligence systems do not require pre-programming but use algorithms.
+Artificial intelligence is a field of computer science that aims to mimic aspects of human intelligence.
+Artificial intelligence systems may include both pre-programmed rules and adaptive algorithms.

 Image By: ron2025, Pixabay